javiverdu/Keensy/build.md

 Copy the kmk folder and the boot.py to the raspberry

-download and copy the code.py to the raspberry
+Download and copy the code.py to the raspberry

-you're done!
+You're done!

-## PCB Assembly
+# PCB Assembly

-this is the most tedious part of the build, it will take you some time to finish it
+### This is the most tedious part of the build, it will take you some time to finish it
 ![pcb1](https://user-images.githubusercontent.com/77059171/197512673-89415271-1898-42db-8045-a4a546871fb2.jpeg)

-Pro tip: place the raspberry in a position and cut the cables measuring its length to the pin
+### Pro tip: place the raspberry in a position and cut the cables measuring its length to the pin
 ![pcb2](https://user-images.githubusercontent.com/77059171/197513583-98787abe-5e95-45ab-9ab7-ecd54d1df790.jpeg)
 ![pcb3](https://user-images.githubusercontent.com/77059171/197513585-7050d4f7-cc5f-48e4-8468-59da6b93305a.jpeg)
 ![pcb4](https://user-images.githubusercontent.com/77059171/197513589-f252d623-6e82-480e-9f8b-c4e5365b481e.jpeg)

-do the same with the rows.
+### Do the same with the rows.
 ![pcb5](https://user-images.githubusercontent.com/77059171/197513590-bc3b014f-c4d3-4b2d-8021-793761283644.jpeg)
 <img width="1125" alt="pcb6" src="https://user-images.githubusercontent.com/77059171/197513592-ae4d662f-2725-4259-8ddc-07ca1a2fb7b5.png">
 <img width="1125" alt="Screen Shot 2022-10-24 at 13 13 09" src="https://user-images.githubusercontent.com/77059171/197513595-618ac596-a999-4fd4-b1f6-e334db974f62.png">